zeeeengxin/42-piscine/README.md

 # 42-piscine

+From a person who knew nothing about programming, a person who didn't know how to even open folders in terminal, to a C language beginner who can wrote loops and recursions, can solve sudoku and wrote even bigger projects, I truly learned a lot during the piscine and enjoyed coding with new friends.
+Great great experience with happiness and sadness, anger, and comfort.
+I'll always remember the 4 weeks full of coding.

+### Exercises ###
+The videos provided by 42 really sucked...
+Got misled a lot by the videos especially for people like me who knew nothing about computer programming before the piscine.
+I finished some of the exercises that I didn't finish during the piscine and reviewed these exerices while reading a C language book.

 ### 42 University @Silicon Valley ###
 "42 Silicon Valley is an innovative engineering college in the San Francisco Bay Area, a non-profit organization (NPO) based in California.